kubedb/docs/docs/guides/mongodb/monitoring/using-prometheus-operator.md

     matchLabels:
       release: prometheus
   shards: 1
-  version: v2.24.0
+  version: v2.39.0
+  walCompression: true
 ```

 Notice the `spec.serviceMonitorSelector` section.
 Here, `release: prometheus` label is used to select `ServiceMonitor` crd.
-So, we are going to use this label in `spec.monitor.prometheus.labels` field of MongoDB crd.
+So, we are going to use this label in `spec.monitor.prometheus.serviceMonitor.labels` field of MongoDB crd.

 ## Deploy MongoDB with Monitoring Enabled